shivannis/xandr-docs-public/xandr-docs/articles/invest/adx-creative-audit-process.md

 # Microsoft Invest - Google Ad Manager creative audit process

-For your creative to serve on Google Ad Manager inventory, it must pass both the Xandr and Google Ad Manager creative audit.
+For your creative to serve on Google Ad Manager inventory, it must pass both the Microsoft Advertising and Google Ad Manager creative audit.

 If you are eligible to buy Google Ad Manager inventory, your creatives are automatically enrolled in the Google Ad Manager audit process.
-Once you add a new creative, Xandr automatically submits it to Google Ad Manager.
-The Xandr and
+Once you add a new creative, Microsoft Advertising automatically submits it to Google Ad Manager.
+The Microsoft Advertising and
 Google Ad Manager audit processes begin simultaneously.
-Your creatives do not need to pass the Xandr audit in order to be submitted to Google Ad Manager.
-The Google Ad Manager audit process runs hourly, which is independent of the Xandr audit.
-Xandr cannot make any guarantees about how quickly the audit will be performed by Google Ad Manager.
+Your creatives do not need to pass the Microsoft Advertising audit in order to be submitted to Google Ad Manager.
+The Google Ad Manager audit process runs hourly, which is independent of the Microsoft Advertising audit.
+Microsoft Advertising cannot make any guarantees about how quickly the audit will be performed by Google Ad Manager.
 We are only able to control how often we check Google Ad Manager for an audit status.
 There are four possible Google Ad Manager creative audit statuses:

 - **No Audit** - The creative has not been submitted to Google Ad